Octave-spanning Kerr soliton frequency combs in dispersion- and dissipation-engineered lithium niobate microresonators: Introduction

-The ultra-low loss thin-film lithium niobate (TFLN) photonic platform\cite{zhu2021integrated,boes2023lithium} offers a promising solution for realizing fully stabilized microcombs, featuring strong electro-optic effect\cite{wang2018integrated,hu2021chip,xu2022dual} for dividing large comb spacings, efficient $\chi^{(2)}$ interaction\cite{wang2018ultrahigh,jankowski2020ultrabroadband,mckenna2022ultra} for frequency doubling, and large $\chi^{(3)}$ Kerr effect\cite{wang2019monolithic} for broadband DKS generation.
+The ultra-low loss thin-film lithium niobate (TFLN) photonic platform\cite{zhang2017monolithic,zhu2021integrated,boes2023lithium,zhu2024twenty} offers a promising solution for realizing fully stabilized microcombs, featuring strong electro-optic effect\cite{wang2018integrated,hu2021chip,xu2022dual,hu2024integrated} for dividing large comb spacings, efficient $\chi^{(2)}$ interaction\cite{wang2018ultrahigh,jankowski2020ultrabroadband,mckenna2022ultra} for frequency doubling, and large $\chi^{(3)}$ Kerr effect\cite{wang2019monolithic} for broadband DKS generation.
 However, while high-speed electro-optic modulation and efficient second harmonic generation are established on TFLN, an entirely connected and octave-spanning DKS is hard to realize.
 The primary challenge lies in the low threshold Raman lasing driven by high Raman gain over significant bandwidths\cite{yu2020raman,zhao2023widely}, which inhibits DKS formation and drastically complicates systematic fabrication and testing of DKS devices\cite{gong2019soliton}.
-Previously, TFLN has been used to demonstrate uniquely self-starting and bidirectionally accessible DKS\cite{he2019self,gao2023compact}, dispersion-engineered DKS spanning up to four-fifths of an octave\cite{gong2020near}, photorefraction-enabled free-running DKS\cite{wan2023photorefraction}, electro-optically tunable microwave-rate DKS\cite{he2023high}, and electro-optically modulated DKS\cite{song2024hybrid}.
-Raman suppression methods based on pulley\cite{He:21,he2023high} and self-interference\cite{gong2020photonic} couplers have been explored.
-Despite these milestones, a conclusive understanding towards the design of reliably repeatable, octave-spanning DKS devices, as well as their realization in a scalable and high yield fashion, is outstanding.
+Previously, TFLN has been used to demonstrate uniquely self-starting and bidirectionally accessible DKS\cite{he2019self,gao2023compact}, dispersion-engineered DKS\cite{zhu2023passively} spanning up to four-fifths of an octave\cite{gong2020near}, photorefraction-enabled free-running DKS\cite{wan2023photorefraction}, breather DKS\cite{lu2023two}, gain-empowered DKS\cite{yang20231550}, monolithic DKS and resonant electro-optic frequency combs\cite{gong2022monolithic}, electro-optically tunable microwave-rate DKS\cite{he2023high}, and electro-optically modulated DKS\cite{song2024hybrid}.
+Stimulated Raman scattering (SRS) has been suppressed by using 2 $\mu$m light to pump the DKS, though only narrowband combs were achieved in this approach due to dispersion engineering challenges.
+Other SRS suppression methods based on pulley and self-interference couplers have also been explored, with limited success.
+For example, the former led to an octave-spanning DKS but suffered from severe undercoupling over a large DKS bandwidth\cite{He:21}, while the latter has not resulted in broadband DKS nor single-DKS states\cite{gong2020photonic}.
+Despite numerous milestones, conclusive design rules for SRS suppression that support entirely connected and octave-spanning DKS spectra, as well as the realization of DKS devices in a high yield fashion, remains outstanding.